Amazon Echo Recorded And Sent Couple's Conversation — All Without Their Knowledge

 Danielle says she and her husband went around the house unplugging their devices — which they had in each room, controlling their home's temperature, lights and security.

-The employee sent the couple the sound file that the Echo had sent to him, and they were shocked to realize they'd essentially been bugged.
+The employee sent the couple the sound file that the Echo had sent to him, and they were shocked to realize they had essentially been bugged.

 "I felt invaded," Danielle told KIRO.
 "A total privacy invasion.
-Immediately I said, 'I'm never plugging that device in again, because I can't trust it.' "
+Immediately, I said, 'I'm never plugging that device in again, because I can't trust it.' "

 How did this happen?
 Here's Amazon's explanation of the unsettling episode: